noah-kg/scraping-IFSC-website-via-selenium/README.md

 * Scraper class is in its own separate file, and the analysis is also in it's own separate file.
 * Have implemented several plotly visualizations to make notebook more interactive
 * Added deploy.yml file to set foundation for GitHub Actions & Pages
+  * Have very basic action & page setup that converst notebook to html and hosts on [GitHub Page](https://noah-kg.github.io/scraping-IFSC-website-via-selenium/)

 ## To-Do List
 * Implement a more thorough analysis of the data - IN PROGRESS
-  * ~~Possibly perform that analysis in a separate notebook?~~ - DONE
+  - [x] Possibly perform that analysis in a separate notebook?
-  * ~~Include competition year in dataframe to allow time-based analysis~~ - DONE
+  - [x] Include competition year in dataframe to allow time-based analysis
-  * ~~Distribution of climbers by country~~ - DONE
+  - [x] Distribution of climbers by country
-  * ~~Individual finals appearances over time~~ - DONE
+  - [x] Individual finals appearances over time
-* ~~Add docstrings to all functions~~ - DONE
+  - [ ] Add docstrings to all functions

 * Work on some static visualizations
-  * Possibly create some Tableau dashboards for more interactivity - MAYBE (focusing on plotly for now)
+  - [ ] Possibly create some Tableau dashboards for more interactivity - MAYBE (focusing on plotly for now)
-  * Plotly visualizations? - IN PROGRESS
+  - [x] Plotly visualizations
-    * Continuing to learn and add plotly choropleth, bar, line, and heatmap graphs
+    - [ ] Continuing to learn and add plotly choropleth, bar, line, and heatmap graphs
-  * Look into itables to allow search bar for people to look up specific climbers
+  - [x] Look into itables to allow search bar for people to look up specific climbers
+* Figure out HTML issues so that notebook displays "nicely"
+  - [ ] Identify issue with itables horizontal scrolling (even though there's space)
+  - [ ] Set column widths for certain tables to ensure readability
 * Add Women's analysis
 * Combine Men's & Women's to look at *ALL* climbers simultaneously?
 * Possibly learn how to implement [GitHub Actions](https://github.com/features/actions)?
-  * ~~Figure out basic foundation for GitHub Actions~~ - DONE
+  - [x] Figure out basic foundation for GitHub Actions